gideonshaked/nextinspace/README.md

 pip install nextinspace
 ```

-If you want to install it from github, use:
+If you want to install it from Github, use:

 ```bash
 pip install git+https://github.com/The-Kid-Gid/nextinspace